AhmadHamze/hugo-toha-source/content/posts/AI/medical_chatbot/index.md

 #### Using a GPU

-It is best to use a GPU for this task, since it is much faster than using a CPU.
+It is best to use a GPU for this task since it is much faster than using a CPU.
 You can use Google Colab or any other cloud service to get access to a GPU.
 The downloadable dataset size is 142 MB, it gets larger when you load it into memory, but still, this is not considered big in any way.
 On my very humble normal computer, the CPU would take one and a half hours to process the dataset, while the GPU on Google Colab took only 10 minutes.